acciojob/hotstar-wambexper/README.md

 # hotstar-wambexper
-The concept of EntyDTO is superb
+The concept of EntryDTO is superb